Wholesome Blueberry Sheet Pan Pancakes For Baby + Toddler

 As you can see, coffee is pretty much the only thing on my agenda until noon 😍☕️😃

-It’s a good thing these fluffy, whole grain pancakes can be prepped in under 5 minutes before popping them into the oven where they finish off baking.
+It’s good that these fluffy, whole-grain pancakes can be prepped in under 5 minutes before popping them into the oven, where they finish baking.

 You can top them with blueberries or any fruit your family prefers – sliced strawberries, raspberries, chunks of peaches or sliced bananas.